-This value, however, will be reduced to 26% in 2020, 22% in 2021 and only 10% in 2022, and will only be applicable to commercial systems after 2021.
+This value, however, will be reduced to 22% in 2023, and only 10% in 2024, only applicable to commercial systems.
 If you are about to install or have just installed your solar system, you can apply to the ITC by filling out the Form 5695.
 All you need to do is enter the details, calculate your solar tax credit on the form and enter the result on your regular Form 1040.

 Where to Find the Federal Solar Tax Credit Form?

 The application for the credit must be done through the Internal Revenue System’s (IRS) Form no. 5695, which is easily available on the IRS website.